mongodb/docs/source/includes/api/list-tables/apiKeys-projects-response-values.rst

    * - ``privateKey``
      - string
-     - Redacted private key for this Project |api| key.
+     - Redacted Private key for this Project |api| key.

+       .. note:: This key displays unredacted when first created.

    * - ``publicKey``
      - string